 Heightfields have automatic color-by-elevation applied to them as a visual aid.
 You can choose the color scheme you wish to apply here.
 This color scheme is only intended as a visual aid; you’ll typically create a custom texture for your terrain within the world itself.

 You can choose to present distances in either kilometer or unitless (World Machine Units).
 For most purposes, you should work with metric units.

 You can also set the maximum elevation possible in your project.
 Internally, World Machine keeps all height information as a number between 0 and 1.
 The scaling value set here allows you to set the elevation in meters that a maximum height value refers to.
 The greater this number, the taller the maximum mountain height.

 Note that this scaling value is applied worldwide; increasing the value here will instantly increase the apparent vertical relief of every terrain in the world.
 If the terrain you’re creating is sensitive to having exact elevations, it’s advisable to set this only once at the start of your project to the greatest range of elevations you foresee using and then not change the value.

 Tiled Export Options (Professional Edition Only)

-Please see the Professional Edition Appendix for information on this section!
+Please see the Professional Edition Appendix for information on Tiled Builds!